-You see, in green communications, there’s elements that are both scientific (for the plotters) and creative (reaching more of your pantsing crowd).
+You see, in green communications, there are elements that are both scientific (for the plotters) and creative (for the pantsing crowd).

 A good communications strategy will plot out your major steps through the year and will probably utilize elements of both plotting and pantsing to get you there.